Spread the love

 Located in the heart of Little India, Haji Lane is a bustling alleyway full of vibrant shops, cafes, and street art.
 Here, visitors can find a treasure trove of unique clothing stores, art galleries, and quirky boutiques selling everything from vintage clothing to handmade jewelry.
 Haji Lane is also home to some of Singapore’s most iconic street art, including a mural of the late Lee Kuan Yew, Singapore’s first Prime Minister.

-See also The Rich Culture of Maharashtra's Cultural Heritage Sites
+See also Exploring the Cultural Heritage Sites in Zambia

 Sri Mariamman Temple